ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: done_event_delay

     Specifies the amount of delay applied to a Done Event with respect to the  analog output of the signal generator.
 A positive delay value indicates that  the Done Event will come out after the analog data, while a negative delay  value indicates that the Done Event will come out before the analog data.
 The default value is zero, which will align the Done Event with the analog output.
-You can specify the units of the delay value by setting the  NIFGEN_ATTR_DONE_EVENT_DELAY attribute.
+You can specify the units of the delay value by setting the  :py:data:`nifgen.Session.done_event_delay` attribute.

     The following table lists the characteristics of this property.